 How Often to Make A WIC Appointment

 Participants are told to make a follow-up WIC appointment once they are accepted into the nutrition program.
 Some participants must come in more often than others though.
-Pregnant women and breastfeeding women must come back to a WIC office must be recertified once their child is born.
+Pregnant women and breastfeeding women must come back to a WIC office, and pregnant women must be recertified once their child is born.
 Then, the infant must be recertified at around six months.
-To find out more about WIC recertification, program beneficiaries can download our free guide.
+To find out more about WIC recertification, download our free guide.

 Typically, participants must be recertified yearly but are required to follow-up every few months to receive updated benefits.
 Infants, children and pregnant women are also typically measured and tested at these WIC appointments, especially if they do not have medical records.
 Follow-up interviews are typically much shorter than initial certification interviews and are not as in depth.
 However, parents and guardians should still come prepared with supplies for children.